 Do you offer bulk buy discounts?

 We are constantly asked this question... until recently the answer has always been "No" due to the already low prices (and our slim margins).
-However we strive to delight our customers with every detail of our product offerings and have added a bulk buy option on a case of 15 emergency filter kits.
+However we strive to delight our customers with every detail of our product offerings and have added a bulk buy option on a case of 15 emergency filter kits and a similar deal on a case of 15 purifier kits.
 Why fifteen?
 It is a small enough size to handle and ship easily, is in the average range of many of our retail requests, and is about the same price as one or two systems from some of our major competitors...
 If you would like to order larger quantities please send us an email.

 Do you work with mission projects?